maysqunaibi/Noor-Blog-App/README.md

 # Introduction

-This is a simple MERN stack app that allow the user to create and read simple blogs. mainly the perpous of this app is to practice dockerizing react and node-express app using docker-compose.
+This is a simple MERN stack app that allows the user to create and read simple blogs. mainly the purpose of this app is to practice dockerizing react and node-express app using docker-compose
 <br/>